kalyan-anna/micro-frontend-nextjs-vite-module-federation/README.md

 zustand not working.
-Cant share custom hook as hooks can't be dynamically loaded. (vite - nextjs) vite cant have base path - https://github.com/originjs/vite-plugin-federation/issues/580
+Cant share custom hook as hooks can't be dynamically loaded. (vite - nextjs) vite cant have base path - https://github.com/originjs/vite-plugin-federation/issues/580 unable to share react with vite and wnextjs